guardicode/data-collector/README.md

 In order to use the open source scripts, please follow these instructions:

-## Instructions for Ansible Script:
+## Instructions for Ansible Script (Windows and Linux - Windows servers it's required to open WINRM ports):
 Instructions Video: https://share.descript.com/view/N0lWGVy7pOT

 1. Download this script to a machine with Ansible =>2.9